toggledbits/Reactor-docs/docs/Conditions.md

 _Conditions_ are the core of Reactor's programmable logic.
 It's hard to imagine a useful ReactorSensor that doesn't have at least one condition.
 A condition is a logic test that Reactor will perform, so in order to make Reactor do something, you have to have at least one condition to test something.

+!!! info "Important Concept!"
+    Conditions are *boolean*, and so have only two states: *true* and *false*.
+Once a condition becomes *true*, it remains *true* until the underlying test(s) fail, at which point it becomes *false*.

 Conditions are organized into one or more _condition groups_.
 All ReactorSensors contain a group called the _root group_, and it is the group that contains all other groups and conditions.
 The state of the ReactorSensor overall (its _tripped state_) is also determined by the state of the root group.
-When the root group is true, the ReactorSensor will be tripped; it is untripped otherwise.
+When the root group is true, the ReactorSensor will be *tripped*; it is *untripped* otherwise.

 You may create as many condition groups as you need.
 Groups can be nested--you can create groups within groups.
 This allows very complex logic conditions to be created.
 When writing a logic operation out, such as `( (A OR B OR C) AND (D OR E) AND NOT F )`, the parenthetical expressions are equivalent to condition groups in Reactor, so in structuring your configuration, it may be helpful to write out your logic in this way before launching into the Conditions editor.